Joe Rolette: Political career

 During the Civil War he was unable to get a commission in the Union army and by the end of the war had lost much of his fortune.
+In 1862, he lead the evacuation of Georgetown during the U.S.-Dakota War of 1862.
 Subsequently his health declined, and he died on May 16, 1871.
 Rolette County, North Dakota was named after him.